 A Bill to give people who have made representations about development plans the right to participate in associated examination hearings; to require public consultation on development proposals; to grant local authorities power to apply local design standards for permitted development and to refuse permitted development proposals that would be detrimental to the health and wellbeing of an individual or community; to make planning permission for major housing schemes subject to associated works starting within two years; and for connected purposes.

-The Planning and Local Representation Bill would allow people who submit representations on development plans to take part in related examination hearings, require public consultation on development proposals, and give local authorities power to apply local design standards and to refuse permitted development that could harm health or wellbeing.
-It also links planning permission for major housing schemes to works starting within two years, with other connected measures to support local involvement and design controls.
+This bill would widen participation and transparency in planning.
+It would give people who have made representations about development plans a right to participate in examination hearings, require public consultation on development proposals, allow local authorities to apply local design standards to certain permitted developments and to refuse those that harm health or wellbeing, and link major housing scheme permissions to works starting within two years.

 Generated 21 February 2026